Dialectical Behavior Therapy

 Sometimes, the internal voice inside can sound more like a menace, replaying both disappointments and fears.
 These messages can get stuck on a loop, playing internal thoughts like:

-These ‘all or nothing’ statements can get blown out of proportion, and we start to believe the lies that play in our mind.
+These ‘all or nothing’ statements can get blown out of proportion, and we start to believe the lies that play in our minds.

 That’s why distress tolerance is so important.
 By learning to identify these negative thought patterns, you can more easily identify the core emotion.